 Step 3: Add your SSH key to GitHub

 As a prerequisite to pushing your local development to GitHub, you need to add your SSH key to GitHub.
 To do so, follow the official GitHub documentation.

 You can test whether you've set up the SSH key correctly by:

-RAIDBOXES allows you to connect to your server via an SSH connection.
-First of all, we'll need to register the SSH key in the GUI (graphical user interface).
+Raidboxes allows you to connect to your server via an SSH connection.
+First you have to register the SSH key in the GUI (graphical user interface).

-To do this, log in to the RAIDBOXES dashboard.
-Select the BOX you wish to connect to via SSH.
+To do this, log into Raidboxes Dashboard .
+Select the Box you want to connect to via SSH:

 Go to Settings > SSH:

 Enable SSH by moving the slider to "on".
 Then click on your SSH preferences: